Redouble Efforts To Protect Imperiled Planet For Current, Future Generations: UN Experts - UrduPoint

 Redouble Efforts To Protect Imperiled Planet For Current, Future Generations: UN Experts

-Echoing that call, Marcos Orellana, UN Special Rapporteur on Toxics and Human Rights, also said,"We should not forget how human rights inspired key elements of the original 1972 Stockholm Declaration.
+Echoing that call, Marcos Orellana, UN Special Rapporteur on toxics and human rights, also said that we should not forget how human rights inspired key elements of the original 1972 Stockholm Declaration.

-" A rights-based approach would also help "green energy, climate change, biodiversity and the elimination of toxic substances and (the) protection of indigenous people's rights", they added.
+A rights-based approach would also help green energy, climate change, biodiversity and the elimination of toxic substances and (the) protection of indigenous people rights, they added.

 In October 2021, in a landmark resolution, the Human Rights Council in Geneva recognized for the first time the human right to a clean, healthy and sustainable environment.